geekmister/geekmister/README.md

 1. Make a software about operate PDF file.
 I encounter a problem what remove brand information in download pdf file, but currently most tools need to paid.
 So, i want to make a software about operate pdf file and share others.
 I can referrence some softwares, like `PDFescape` `PDF-XChange Editor` `Sejda PDF Editor` `LibreOffice Draw` `Smallpdf` `Zamzar` `Convertio` `PDF2JPG.net`
 2. Make an roadmap website, like [roadmap.sh](https://roadmap.sh).
 I think to do same of website in china, and help others.
 3. Make a software remove mosaic and chartlet, for [FunImage](https://github.com/geekmister/FunImage)
+  - Encryption and decryption image app that the image file storage to local machine is not displayed photo of phone.
+The image only view by this app.
 4. Make an website for AI navigation.
 5. I think write client that vscode extension for all database.
 This is crazzy idea for currently me.
 6. Now, i not found translation extension for vscode!
 Yeah, i can try to do it.